gchq/gaffer-doc/docs/dev/kubernetes-guide/kubernetes.md

 ## Requirements

-Before you can deploy any of these applications you need to have installed a suitable Kubernetes supported tool, e.g. kubeadm or k3s.
+To deploy these applications, you'll need access to a suitable Kubernetes distribution.

 You will also need to install a container management engine, for example Docker or Podman, to build, run and manage your containers.